The Pursuers

 THE SAILOR

 Nostalgic scenes of a ship berthed in the shadow of Tower Bridge.
 On board, stoker Portugenna (John Crawford) is arguing with Larry, a crew member who has been cruel to the ship's dog Rama.
 Larry ends up in hospital with a fractured skull.
-Inspector Bollinger questions the motley crew who cover up, "somebody's lying," Bollinger warns them.
+Inspector Bollinger questions the motley crew under Captain Jensen, who cover up, "somebody's lying," Bollinger warns them.
 Police Dog sniffs a piece of torn shirt in Larry's hand, but loses Portugenna's trail at a bus stop.

-Sally's Austin is found abandoned, the couple and Rama are trailed by Police Dog to their favourite pub, where the dog had been snarling fiercely.
-Bollinger takes a "gamble" and assumes Portugenna is making his way back to his ship, and there he is, with Rama who's "acting peculiar."
-Portugenna and Sally bid each other farewell, after which Portugenna notices the police swooping towards him, and he runs for it through deserted warehouses.
+Sally's Austin is found unoccupied, the couple and Rama are trailed by Police Dog to their favourite pub, where the dog had been snarling fiercely.
+Bollinger takes a "gamble" and assumes Portugenna is making his way back to his ship, and there he is, with Rama who's "acting peculiar," snarling and salivating.
+Portugenna and Sally bid each other farewell, after which Portugenna spots the police swooping towards him, and he runs for it through deserted warehouses.
 Police Dog sniffs him and Rama out, but too late to prevent the killer being savaged by his own dog.
-"He won't have to stand trial," comments the sardonic Bollinger.

 To The Pursuers